top of page

 Overlay and positioning tool reviewed to demonstrate potential benefits of NAVA (improved synchrony) and how to determine the starting level of NAVA gain (in this case 1).
 When the NAVA level went below this the Edi rose steeply.
 Above a NAVA gain of 1.5 there were no advantages.
 The main issue appeared to be a high central ventilatory drive.
 NAVA appeared to provide a better spontaneous support mode than conventional pressure support.
 Transition from pressure support was reported to be uneventful and well tolerated by the patient.
 NAVA was assessed as being at least as effective as pressure support in this patient.

 Patient with tracheostomy and speaking valve-he found it more comfortable to use the speaking valve in NAVA than when in pressure support.
-Despite a spinal cord injury at C5-6 he was generally significantly more comfortable in NAVa than pressure support.
+Despite a spinal cord injury at C5-6 he was generally significantly more comfortable in NAVA than pressure support.

 Screenshot 2024-03-08 at 18.11.13.png